zachMahan64/bear-lang/docs/syntax.md

 ### Bear syntax
-- **Work In Progress:** This document is the primary grammar reference for Bear.
+- **Work In Progress:** This document is the primary grammar reference for use during the development of Bear.

 #### Grammar Diagrams
 - Bear is comprised of a few distinct syntax constructs: Expressions, Statements, Types, (and Clauses, which are subcomponents of certain statements)